Proximity-induced equilibrium supercurrent and perfect superconducting diode effect due to band asymmetry: Summary

-\emph{Summary. }We studied proximity-induced conventional superconductivity in metals with asymmetric dispersions, which can be viewed as the low-energy limit of generic metals that break $\mathcal{T}$- and $\mathcal{I}$-symmetries and form platforms for non-reciprocal phenomena such as superconducting diode effects.
-We showed that the resulting superconductor exhibits behaviors impossible in isolated superconductors such as an equilibrium supercurrent and topological defects that emit or absorb charge.
-Thus, we reveal unconventional physics under naively "ordinary" conditions: bands without Berry phases, conventional superconductivity, and equilibrium.
+We have studied proximity-induced conventional superconductivity in metals with asymmetric dispersions, which can be viewed as the low-energy limit of generic metals that break $\mathcal{T}$- and $\mathcal{I}$-symmetries.
+We showed that the resulting SC carries a persistent equilibrium supercurrent that causes topological defects in the band asymmetry to act as sources and sinks of charge, both of which are absent in isolated SCs.
+For large enough band asymmetry, the SC also exhibits a perfect SDE while smaller asymmetry still gives a non-zero SDE.
+This work reveals reveals strange behaviors in systems that would normally be considered ``ordinary'', as they are at equilibrium, lack band Berry phases and acquire conventional, $s$-wave superconductivity.